Dispute Models

 At some point, some disputes may leave the system entirely and enter courts, regulators, or contractual processes.

 A Type 6 PAS should be honest about where that boundary lies.
-No serious system should pretend that all disputes can always remain internal forever.

 Dispute and Economic Discipline